ManticoreTechnologies/manticore-rpc/README.md

 ---

-Thank you for using the Manticore Crypto Faucet!
+Thank you for using the Manticore RPC Service!
 If you encounter any issues or have any questions, feel free to reach out.